 The more design projects I work on, the easier it is to get my ideas out, test those ideas, and see if they communicate what I want them to.
 Even as my skills get more robust, I still feel like I’m not good enough at anything to be getting paid to do it.
 While this is patently false, my fear of failure often leads to freezing or excepting less than what I have earned—just being happy to be in the room rather than acknowledging that I have something to offer to the conversation.

 I’ve had this blog for over a decade.
-I often neglect it.
-I find that my voice is constantly in flux and I don’t know what exactly I want to write about.
+I often neglect it( and that is changing).
+I find that my voice is constantly in flux, and I don’t know what exactly I want to write.
 I know that I love to write.
 I have journals, and I live for writing a thesis.
-My journey as a writer led me to a place where I can bang out a draft quickly, and have enough time for two rounds of editing.
+My journey as a writer led me to a place where I can bang out a draft quickly and have enough time for two rounds of editing.
 (Screen readers are lifesavers!)
 And YET, I still ask myself, why would anyone pay me to do work that I love.

 So, why feel like an imposter?
-The lesson I have learned in the last two years it that NO ONE KNOWS EVERYTHING.
+The lesson I have learned in the last two years is that NO ONE KNOWS EVERYTHING.
 No one is self-made.
 Everyone has a community.
 The cure for imposter syndrome is relying on your team.
 We all have different skills and strengths.
-When we support each other and build each other up we can conquer the world.
+When we support each other and build each other up, we can conquer the world.